Naereen/naereen.github.io/README.md

 # Naereen @ GitHub [naereen.github.io](https://naereen.github.io/)
 Repo for [https://naereen.github.io](https://naereen.github.io/) (powered by GitHub Pages), which gives a list to my GitHub pages for some repositories, and a link to [http://lbesson.bitbucket.io](http://lbesson.bitbucket.io/).

-The [main page](index.html) uses [StrapDown.js](https://GitHub.com/Naereen/StrapDown.js) to have an awesome look while being pure Markdown.
+The [main page](index.html) uses [StrapDown.js](https://GitHub.com/Naereen/StrapDown.js) to have an awesome look while being pure Markdown - which is *not* compiled to HTML by GitHub pages, but on-the-fly by *your* browser!

 ![Small demo of the https://naereen.github.io/ webpage](demo.png)